IntersectMBO/cc-portal/README.md

 ## Introduction

-This document serves as a comprehensive guide for setting up the full stack of our application, which includes the Frontend, Backend, Database, Caching service, Worker service and IPFS components.
+This document serves as a comprehensive guide for setting up the full stack of our application, which includes the Frontend, Backend, Database, Caching, Worker and IPFS components.

 ## Prerequisites